-Traditional bibliometrics provide indicators of publication impact, but focus on traditional scholarly activity in the form of citations.
-These can have a number of limitations in providing a full picture of the impact of a scholarly output:
+Traditional bibliometrics provide indicators focussed on traditional scholarly activity in the form of citations.
+These often don't provide a full picture of the impact or reach of a scholarly output:

-- Only provide information on who has cited a work in a peer-reviewed article, not who else is reading, sharing, discussing or commenting outside of traditaional publications;
+- Only provide information on who has cited a work in a peer-reviewed output, not who else is reading, sharing, discussing or commenting outside of traditional publication channels;

 - Are limited to the coverage of the particular citation data set used.